traitify/traitify-js-widgets/README.md

 })
 ```
 ### Using Edge
 Warning, things may break if you use edge, it is not stable, and is not intended to be.
-If you're looking for a stable deployment the stable bundle from the above cdn.
+If you're looking for a stable deployment then use the v1 bundle from the above cdn.
 ```xhtml
 <script src="https://cdn.traitify.com/lib/edge.js"></script>
 <script>